Stability-AI/stablediffusion/README.md

 *Stable UnCLIP 2.1*

-- New stable diffusion finetune (_Stable unCLIP 2.1_, [HuggingFace Model](https://huggingface.co/stabilityai/)) at 768x768 resolution,  based on SD2.1-768.
+- New stable diffusion finetune (_Stable unCLIP 2.1_, [Hugging Face](https://huggingface.co/stabilityai/)) at 768x768 resolution,  based on SD2.1-768.
 This model allows for image variations and mixing operations as described in [*Hierarchical Text-Conditional Image Generation with CLIP Latents*](https://arxiv.org/abs/2204.06125), and, thanks to its modularity, can be combined with other models such as [KARLO](https://github.com/kakaobrain/karlo).
 Comes in two variants: [*Stable unCLIP-L*](https://huggingface.co/stabilityai/stable-diffusion-2-1-unclip/blob/main/sd21-unclip-l.ckpt) and [*Stable unCLIP-H*](https://huggingface.co/stabilityai/stable-diffusion-2-1-unclip/blob/main/sd21-unclip-h.ckpt), which are conditioned on CLIP ViT-L and ViT-H image embeddings, respectively.
 Instructions are available [here](doc/UNCLIP.MD).

 **December 7, 2022**

 *Version 2.1*

-- New stable diffusion model (_Stable Diffusion 2.1-v_, [HuggingFace](https://huggingface.co/stabilityai/stable-diffusion-2-1)) at 768x768 resolution and (_Stable Diffusion 2.1-base_, [HuggingFace](https://huggingface.co/stabilityai/stable-diffusion-2-1-base)) at 512x512 resolution, both based on the same number of parameters and architecture as 2.0 and fine-tuned on 2.0, on a less restrictive NSFW filtering of the [LAION-5B](https://laion.ai/blog/laion-5b/) dataset.
+- New stable diffusion model (_Stable Diffusion 2.1-v_, [Hugging Face](https://huggingface.co/stabilityai/stable-diffusion-2-1)) at 768x768 resolution and (_Stable Diffusion 2.1-base_, [HuggingFace](https://huggingface.co/stabilityai/stable-diffusion-2-1-base)) at 512x512 resolution, both based on the same number of parameters and architecture as 2.0 and fine-tuned on 2.0, on a less restrictive NSFW filtering of the [LAION-5B](https://laion.ai/blog/laion-5b/) dataset.
 Per default, the attention operation of the model is evaluated at full precision when `xformers` is not installed.
 To enable fp16 (which can cause numerical instabilities with the vanilla attention module on the v2.1 model) , run your script with `ATTN_PRECISION=fp16 python <thescript.py>`

 **November 24, 2022**